lauren-west/cs124/docs/design.md

 - Allowed lists to be shareable
 - Added an indicator to shared lists

+### Lab 6
+- Ported React App to iOS mobile app using Cordova.

 ## Challenges We Faced
 #### LAB 1